Baylor vs. Creighton: Odds, spread, over/under - NCAA Tournament Second Round

 Baylor vs. Creighton Odds, Spread, Over/Under

-Check out the odds, spread and over/under for this matchup available at multiple sportsbooks.
+See the odds, spread and over/under for this matchup listed on multiple sportsbooks.

 |Favorite